kevintruong/til/Networking/Networking,-Part-7:-Nonblocking-I-O,-select(),-and-epoll.md

 ----

 Given three sets of file descriptors, `select()` will wait for any of those file descriptors to become 'ready'.
-* `readfds` - a file descriptor in `readfds` is ready when there is data that can be read or EOF has been reached.
+-`readfds` - a file descriptor in `readfds` is ready when there is data that can be read or EOF has been reached.
-* `writefds` - a file descriptor in `writefds` is ready when a call to write() will succeed.
+-`writefds` - a file descriptor in `writefds` is ready when a call to write() will succeed.
-* `exceptfds` - system-specific, not well-defined.
+-`exceptfds` - system-specific, not well-defined.
 Just pass NULL for this.

 `select()` returns the total number of file descriptors that are ready.
 If none of them become ready during the time defined by *timeout*, it will return 0.
 After `select()` returns, the